 Coping with Mental Health: Psychotherapy (Talk Therapy)

-Psychotherapy is also known as talk therapy, counseling, or simply “therapy.”
-Psychotherapy is used to help with a wide range of mental health conditions or emotional problems.1
+Psychotherapy is also known as talk therapy, counseling, or simply therapy.
+Psychotherapy is used to help with a wide range of mental health conditions or challenges.1

-Adults and kids may benefit from therapy.
-Sessions usually last between 30 minutes to an hour and are held once a week or more, as needed.
-Therapy is an interactive treatment – both you and the therapist participate.
+Both adults and kids may benefit from therapy.
+Sessions usually last from 30 minutes to 1 hour and are held once a week or more, as needed.
+Therapy is an interactive treatment, which means that both you and the therapist participate.
 A trusting relationship is vital for therapy.1

 Therapy may be short-term (a few sessions) or long-term (months or years), depending on your needs and conditions.
 You and your therapist work together to plan the overall goals of your therapy.1

-Teletherapy is also available.
-This type of treatment may be helpful to decrease the time spent away from home or your work.
-This may include phone, text, or online therapy.
-Teletherapy is sometimes preferred by those who cannot drive to an office.2
+Teletherapy (online therapy) is also available.
+It may be a good option for many people because less time is spent away from home, school, or work.
+Teletherapy may include phone calls, texts, or video conferences.
+Teletherapy is sometimes preferred by people who cannot drive to an office or who do not have a therapist close by.2

 There are many types of therapy.
-Two of the most common types of talk therapy are cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
+Some of the most common are cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and trauma-informed care.

 Cognitive behavioral therapy (CBT)

 CBT is a form of therapy that is effective in the treatment of many mental health conditions.
-In many studies, CBT has been shown more effective than other treatment types or prescription drugs for some conditions.
-CBT is a form of therapy that focuses on changing negative thought patterns into positive, healthy ones.
-CBT focuses our attention on our negative thoughts and asks us to question and change them.3
+In many studies, CBT has been shown to be more effective than other treatment types or prescription drugs for some conditions.
+CBT focuses on changing negative thought patterns into positive, healthy ones.
+It focuses your attention on your negative thoughts and asks you to question and change them.3

 Dialectical behavior therapy (DBT)